douniablk/Machine-Learning-Project-Checklist/readme.txt

 5. Perform a quick round of feature selection and engineering.
 6. Perform one or two more quick iterations of the five previous steps.
 7. Shortlist the top three to five most promising models, preferring models that  make different types of errors.
-Fine-Tune the System  Notes:
+Fine-Tune the System
+Notes:
 • You will want to use as much data as possible for this step, especially as you move  toward the end of fine-tuning.
 • As always, automate what you can.
 1. Fine-tune the hyperparameters using cross-validation:
 • Treat your data transformation choices as hyperparameters, especially when  you are not sure about them (e.g., if you’re not sure whether to replace missing  values with zeros or with the median value, or to just drop the rows).
 • Unless there are very few hyperparameter values to explore, prefer random  search over grid search.
-If training is very long, you may prefer a Bayesian  optimization approach (e.g., using Gaussian process priors, as described by  Jasper Snoek et al.).1
+If training is very long, you may prefer a Bayesian  optimization approach (e.g., using Gaussian process priors, as described by  Jasper Snoek et al.).
 2. Try Ensemble methods.
 Combining your best models will often produce better  performance than running them individually.
 3. Once you are confident about your final model, measure its performance on the  test set to estimate the generalization error.
-Don’t tweak your model after measuring the generalization error:  you would just start overfitting the test set.
+Note: don’t tweak your model after measuring the generalization error:  you would just start overfitting the test set.
 Present Your Solution:
 1. Document what you have done.
 2. Create a nice presentation.